Understanding the cl-support Output File

 The cl-support script generates a compressed archive file of useful information for troubleshooting.
 The system creates the file automatically or you can create the file manually.

-Automatic cl-support File
+Automatic cl-support File Generation

-The switch creates the cl-support file automatically:
+The switch generates the cl-support file automatically:

-/var/support/core. - When one of the monitored services fails for the first time after you reboot or power cycle the switch.
+/var/support/coredirectory for any application that Linux distributions support. - When one of the monitored services fails for the first time after you reboot or power cycle the switch.

 cumulus@switch:~$ nv action activate system tech-support auto-generation

-You can configure the number of seconds during which failures are counted and the maximum number of failures allowed during that time before automatic cl-support file generation deactivates.
+You can also configure the number of seconds during which failures are counted and the maximum number of failures allowed during that time before automatic cl-support file generation deactivates.

 The following example sets number of seconds during which failures are counted to 120 and the maximum number of failures allowed to 5.